zengyifei/twitter-scraper/README.md

 150 requests / 15 minutes

 `SearchTweets` returns a channel with the specified number of tweets that contain media.
 It’s using the `FetchSearchTweets` method under the hood.
+Read how this method works in [Methods that returns channels](#methods-that-returns-channels).

 ```golang
 for tweet := range scraper.SearchTweets(context.Background(),